'Not fit for the job': Mayoral rival calls on Leo Molloy to stand aside over 'foul-mouthed' TV appearance

 Molloy responded in a statement that said Brown "clearly has no sense of humour and hasn't read the description of the show".

-"It reads, 'New Zealand Today is a satirical news and entertainment show hosted by Guy Williams in New Zealand currently airing on Three," Molloy said.
+"It reads, 'New Zealand Today is a satirical news and entertainment show hosted by Guy Williams in New Zealand currently airing on Three'," Molloy said.

 "I've known Guy's father for more 40 years.
 The show was theatrical, I played up as instructed, all in good humour.
 Guy remains a friend and in fact visited our campaign HQ last week.